Rise-Vision/template-track/README.md

 ## Introduction

-*A JS An js script for tracking templates sending the data to BQ*
+*A JS script for tracking templates sending the data to BQ*

 Project Name works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).